Torres Community Shelter

 Our longest running program

-The Torres Community Shelter is our service-enhanced shelter that serves individuals 18 and older in Butte County 24-hours a day 365 days a year.
+The Torres Community Shelter is our service-enhanced shelter that serves Butte County residents who are 18 and older 24-hours a day, 365 days a year at 101 Silver Dollar Way in Chico.

-Established in 2003, the Torres Community Shelter is the longest running program of True North.
+Established in 2003, the Torres Community Shelter is our longest running program at True North.

 MENTAL HEALTH CONDITION

-More than half of our guests in 2021 experienced mental illness.
+More than half of our guests in 2024 reported having a mental health condition.

 age 55 and older